Non-congruence of homology Veech groups in genus two: Teichmüller curves

-\begin{thm} \textbf{(Hubert/Leli\`evre)} The set of primitive square-tiled surfaces in $\Omega\Mtwo(2)$ with $d$ squares forms one single $\SL_2(\ZZ)$ orbit, if $d$ is even or $d=3$.
-They form two orbits called $\mathcal{A}_d$ and $\mathcal{B}_d$ distinguished by their number of integral Weierstra\ss \ points, if $d$ is odd and greater than $3$.
-A square-tiled surface $L(m,n)$ with $d=m+n-1$ squares belongs to $\mathcal{A}_d$ if both $m$ and $n$ are even and belongs to $\mathcal{B}_d$ if both $m$ and $n$ are odd.
-Each such square-tiled surface-orbit is generated by some $L(m,n)$. \end{thm} \begin{rem} More generally, Teichmüller curves in $\Omega \Mtwo(2)$ have been completely classified by McMullen in \cite{McM05} by their spin structure and their discriminant. \end{rem} We embed the Teichmüller curve $X \subset \Mtwo$ in its Jacobian in the following way: we choose an arbitrary Weierstra\ss \ point $z \in X$ and define

-Then $\varphi_z(X) = \Theta$ if $[z] = \frac{1}{2}(\Id \epsilon' + \Pi \epsilon)$ (compare \cite[Chapter~VII.1.2]{FK92}). \paragraph{Spin structure of the complementary elliptic curve.} By counting the number of integral Weierstra\ss \ points also the complementary elliptic curve may be given a spin structure in a canonical way if $d>3$ is \textit{odd}.
-We fix $E_1$ by choosing the marked point as $p=:(0,0)$.
-By construction also the complementary elliptic curve $E_2$ is then fixed (it is the symplectic orthogonal complement of $E_1$ inside the Jacobian).
-The Weierstra\ss \ points of the square-tiled surface $\pi : L_d \to E_1$ are preimages of the $2$-torsion points on $E_1$ and $1$ or $3$ of them are integral, i.e. lie over $p$.\\[11pt] Since $\Jac(X) \to E_1 \times E_2$ is an isogeny of degree $d$ where $d$ is odd all Weierstra\ss \ points of $X$ are $2$-torsion points of $E_1 \times E_2$.
+\paragraph{Spin structure of the complementary elliptic curve.} By counting the number of integral Weierstra\ss \ points also the complementary elliptic curve may be given a spin structure in a canonical way if $d>3$ is odd.
+We fix $E_1$ by choosing the ramification point of the covering as $p=(0,0)$.
+By construction, also the complementary elliptic curve $E_2$ is then fixed (it is the symplectic orthogonal complement of $E_1$ inside the Jacobian).
+The Weierstra\ss \ points of the square-tiled surface $\pi : L_d \to E_1$ are preimages of the $2$-torsion points on $E_1$ and $1$ or $3$ of them are integral, i.e. lie over $p$.\\[12pt] Since $\Jac(X) \to E_1 \times E_2$ is an isogeny of degree $d^2$ where $d^2$ is odd all Weierstra\ss \ points of $X$ are $2$-torsion points of $E_1 \times E_2$.
 There is a one-to-one correspondence between the Weierstra\ss \ points of $X$ and odd theta characteristics.
-The latter are:
+The latter are

-More precisely, if we use the fact that $\Jac(X)$ is isogenous to $E_1 \times E_2$ of odd degree $d$, then by renormalizing the odd theta characteristics by an odd translation the correspondence can be made as follows (compare \cite[Chapter~VI.3]{FK92}): the first column of the theta characteristic divided by $2$ corresponds to the coordinates of the projection of the Weierstra\ss \ points of $L_d$ to $E_1$ and the second column of the theta characteristic divided by $2$ corresponds to the coordinates of the projection of the Weierstra\ss \ points of $L_d$ to $E_2$.
+More precisely, if we use the fact that $\Jac(X)$ is isogenous to $E_1 \times E_2$ of odd degree $d^2$, then by renormalizing the odd theta characteristics by an odd translation the correspondence can be made as follows (compare \cite[Chapter~VI.3]{FK92}): the first column of the theta characteristic divided by~$2$ corresponds to the coordinates of the projection of the Weierstra\ss \ points of $L_d$ to $E_1$ and the second column of the theta characteristic divided by~$2$ corresponds to the coordinates of the projection of the Weierstra\ss \ points of $L_d$ to $E_2$.